ilastik/ilastik.github.io/documentation/counting/counting.md

 Live Update Mode allows to observe the results of the prediction while giving new labels.
 However it is often faster to toggle this mode ON and OFF  while labeling.

-**How do from the density what is the predicted count ? **This is explained in the next section.
+**How do we pass from the density to the number of objects?**

+This is explained in the next section.

 <a id="sec_boxing_interaction_mode">&nbsp;</a>
 ### 5 Box Interaction Mode